 Honesty is the best policy: The best writing is full of truth.
 Even fiction and poetry, however abstract or fantastical, contain a kind of honesty that comes from the writer being forthright.
 That means we must embrace who we are.
 We have to be ourselves.
 Don’t write what you think people want to hear and don’t hold back your personal truths.

-How Do You Express Yourself?
+How Do You Express Yourself in Writing?

 Do you practice self-expression in creative writing?
 What do you write?
 Do you keep a diary or journal?
 Do you write personal essays or poems?
 Have you ever burned (or otherwise destroyed) a piece of writing that you didn’t want anyone to read?
 Have you ever produced a self-expressive piece that you wanted to share or publish?
 Share your thoughts and experiences with self-expression in writing by leaving a comment, and keep writing.